Looking after yourself: Mental health support

 Mental Health Support Services

-If at any stage looking after yourself feels like a struggle, we encourage you to seek assistance.
+If at any stage looking after yourself feels like a struggle, get help.
+You don’t have to tough it out alone.
 Here are some mental health services working online and in the community.

-The Black Dog Institute provides online and clinical support for people experiencing mental health and well-being issues.
+The Black Dog Institute provides online and clinical support for people.
 The organisation’s Online Clinic has been created by clinicians and is based on research.
 The free mental health assessment tool is suitable for anyone over the age of 18 who is worried about their mental health or wants a better understanding of their mental health.
-Find out more about what is involved.
-For people under the age of 18, Black Dog Institute’s Bite Back Mental Fitness Challenge is a free, self-guided online wellbeing and resilience program for people under 18 years old.
+For people under the age of 18, Black Dog Institute’s Bite Back Mental Fitness Challenge is a free, self-guided online wellbeing and resilience program for younger people.